Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

 \subsection{Priors for Image Restoration}

 Specifically for image restoration, there exist a large variety of signal priors through decades of research \cite{milanfar13}.
-Edge-guided methods such as \textit{partial differential equations} (PDE) \cite{folland1995introduction} provide smooth image interpolation, but perform poorly when missing pixels are considerable. \textit{Sparse coding} \cite{elad06} that reconstructs sparse signal representations by selecting a few atoms from a trained over-complete dictionary was prevalent, but computation of sparse code vectors via minimization of $\ell_0$- or $\ell_1$-norms can be expensive. \textit{Total variation} (TV) \cite{chambolle1997image} was a popular image prior due to its simplicity in definition and available algorithms in minimizing convex but non-differentiable $\ell_1$-norm.
+Edge-guided methods such as \textit{partial differential equations} (PDE) \cite{folland1995introduction} provide smooth image interpolation, but perform poorly when missing pixels are considerable. \textit{Sparse coding} \cite{elad06} that reconstructs sparse signal representations by selecting a few atoms from a trained over-complete dictionary was prevalent, but computation of sparse code vectors via minimization of $\ell_0$- or $\ell_1$-norms can be expensive. \textit{Total variation} (TV) \cite{chambolle1997image} was a popular image prior due to available algorithms in minimizing convex but non-differentiable $\ell_1$-norm.
 Its generalization, \textit{total generalized variation} (TGV) \cite{bredies2010total, bredies2015tgv}, better handles the known staircase effect, but retains the non-differentiable $\ell_1$-norm that requires iterative optimization.
-Like TGV, GGLR also promotes PWP signal reconstruction, but is non-convex and differentiable.
-This leads to fast optimizations to be discussed later.
+Like TGV, GGLR also promotes PWP signal reconstruction, but is non-convex and differentiable, leading to fast optimization.